Physics of Aberration rather than Special Relativity

-Einstein showed that the Lorentz transformation which preserves the speed of light in all uniformly moving systems requires revision of the usual concepts of time and simultaneity.
-He was thus led to the result that a moving clock runs more slowly than a stationary clock.
-However, such a concept of time gives rise to the twin paradox.
+Lorentz obtained transformation equations by using a covariant condition which preserves the speed of light in all uniformly moving systems.
+Einstein showed that the transformation equations with the covariant condition require revision of the usual concepts of time and simultaneity, leading to the result that a moving clock runs more slowly than a stationary clock.
+Such a concept of time gives rise to the twin paradox, however.
 In mechanics, it is impossible by means of any physical measurements to label a coordinate system as intrinsically ``stationary'' or ``uniformly moving''; one can only infer that the two systems are moving relative to each other.
 According to this fundamental postulate, like velocity and distance, time must also be symmetric with respect to the two systems.
 This is what the twin paradox points out.

 We consider the experiments performed to verify the phenomenon of time dilation.
 The mean lifetime of $\pi$-mesons was determined using the decay of $\pi$-mesons at rest in a scintillator [3].
-In this method, the mean lifetime of the $\pi$-mesons was determined by a direct measurement of the time required to decay.
+In this method, the mean lifetime of $\pi$-mesons was determined by a direct measurement of the time required to decay.
 In order to investigate the phenomenon of time dilation, an attempt to measure the mean lifetime of a rapidly moving $\pi$-meson beam was undertaken [4].
 An experiment of this nature was arranged to measure the attenuation in flight of a $\pi$-meson beam of known lifetime using a scintillation counter telescope of a variable length.
 The measured mean free path was divided by the mean velocity to get the mean lifetime.
 The mean lifetime thus obtained, when the Lorentz time dilation was taken into account, was in fair agreement with the data measured in the rest system of $\pi$-mesons.
 It is generally recognized that these experiments have verified the phenomenon of time dilation.

-However, the latter experiment has an ambiguous bearing on the phenomenon of time dilation.
-In that experiment, the relativistic correction was made directly in the mean lifetime, keeping the particle velocity intact.
-This is otherwise without example in high-energy physics experiments, where the relativistic correction has been made in the form of four-vector velocity.
+However, those experiments have an ambiguous bearing on the phenomenon of time dilation.
+In the latter experiment, the relativistic correction was made directly in the mean lifetime, keeping the particle velocity intact.
+This is otherwise without example in high-energy physics, where the relativistic correction has been made in the form of four-vector velocity.